Alejandro-Serna17/PiTunes/README.md

 - An RFID reader.
 - RFID tags/stickers to control playback.
 - (Optional) An LCD display for live data.
+- (Optional) A small monitor for live data + album artwork.
 - A Spotify Premium account.
 ### Setup
 #### Hardware Setup